SolidStateLeipzig/solidstateleipzig.github.io/content/l3_groups/l3_content.md

 (check again Ch.~\ref{sec:pointgroup} for the choice of directions in the 4-fold symmetric case).

-An exhaustive list of \emph{230 space groups} can be found on the [Bilbao Crystallographic Server](https://cryst.ehu.es/cgi-bin/cryst/programs/nph-table?from=getwp) and in[International Tables for Crystallography](https://it.iucr.org/).
+An exhaustive list of **230 space groups** can be found on the [Bilbao Crystallographic Server](https://cryst.ehu.es/cgi-bin/cryst/programs/nph-table?from=getwp) and in [International Tables for Crystallography](https://it.iucr.org/).
 ```{note} Many of the universities, including Leipzig, do not have access to this book.
 Fortunately, symmetry diagrams for many of the space groups can be also obtained free of charge from the [The Fascination of Crystals and Symmetry](https://crystalsymmetry.wordpress.com/space-group-diagrams/) website by Frank Hoffmann.

 ```